randy3k/SyntaxManager/README.md

 Occasionally, syntax manager may fail to apply settings automatically, especially when creating new file.
 Reloading syntax manger will be helpful in this situation.
-To reload settings, launch comment palette (`C+shift+p`) and type "Syntax Manger: Reload Settings".
+To reload settings, launch comment palette (`C+shift+p`) and type "Syntax Manager: Reload Settings".